Welcome to today's edition of the Rush 24-7 podcast.

 The New York Review of Books scoops the drive-by media in finding out who this Misha person is.

-What we're being told is that there's just a couple of young kids that uh very American.
+Anyway, what we're being told is that there's just a couple of young kids that are very American.

 You've seen on TV over the weekend where the friends of the terrorists were talking what great guys they were.